Unconventional Superconductivity: Cuprates

 What should be remembered is that ARPES for overdoped materials (where the complications of a pseudogap are not present) is consistent with an energy gap of the functional form $\cos(k_xa)-\cos(k_ya)$ \cite{shen,ding-gap}.
 This implies pairing originating from near neighbor copper interactions (since this function is the Fourier transform of such).
 It is doubtful whether phonons would give rise to this particular functional form - or intra-unit cell orbital currents for that matter, where the pairing vertex is of the form $({\bf k} \times {\bf k'})^2$ \cite{aji}.
 Spin fluctuations can, as well as RVB theories.
 It has been argued that these latter two approaches represent opposite limits of a more general theory \cite{bob}, but Anderson has argued against this \cite{phil-bob}.
 Certainly, there is a difference between local singlets (RVB) as opposed to longer range antiferromagnetic spin fluctuations.
 Regardless, the real worry is that as in $^3$He, everything and the kitchen sink might be contributing to the pairing.

 Ultimately, it may take unbiased numerical approaches to settle these matters.
 Quantum Monte Carlo (QMC) simulations of fermionic systems suffer from the sign problem where negative probabilities occur, meaning that one is limited in how low in temperature one can do reliable calculations.
-QMC simulations of the single band Hubbard model remain inconclusive - some indicate superconductivity, others not \cite{sorella}.
+Most QMC simulations of the single band Hubbard and $t-J$ models do indicate d-wave superconductivity \cite{sorella}.
 Another essentially exact approach is the density matrix renormalization group (DMRG) approach \cite{white}, but extending this to two dimensions requires simulating finite width strips \cite{white2}.
-Such simulations do indicate stripe formation \cite{white3}, but have yet to say anything definitive in regards to pairing, at least for the square lattice case (as opposed to ladders).
-Approximations to DMRG have been developed for 2D, including PEPS (projected entangled pair states) \cite{PEPS} and MERA (multiscale entanglement renormalization ansatz) \cite{MERA}, which attempt to preserve certain correlations during coarse graining, but the general efficacy of these methods for the question of superconductivity has yet to be demonstrated.
+Such simulations show stripe formation as well as d-wave pairing \cite{white3,PEPS} Approximations to DMRG have been developed for 2D, including PEPS (projected entangled pair states) \cite{PEPS} and MERA (multiscale entanglement renormalization ansatz) \cite{MERA}, which attempt to preserve certain correlations during coarse graining.
+PEPS simulations have been particularly illuminating, finding near degeneracy of striped and paired states \cite{PEPS}.

 Perhaps the most popular approach has been dynamical mean field theory (DMFT) \cite{DMFT} and its various cluster extensions (either in momentum space or real space).
 This involves attempting to do a solution of the `exact' problem for a cluster, and then embedding this cluster in a bath, with the bath-cluster interaction treated by hybridization as in an Anderson impurity model, in order to represent the full periodic system.
 Typically, a quantum Monte Carlo solver is used, again limiting one in the temperature range that can be accessed, though ironically, this is less a restriction for pairing since the bosonic nature of the pair state somewhat ameliorates the sign problem \cite{gull1}.
 Clusters up to 16 sites have been treated, though it will take larger clusters to verify convergence in regards to symmetry breaking ground states such as magnetism or superconductivity.
 As mentioned above, four site clusters are consistent with singlet formation \'a la RVB \cite{haule-P}, though it is now recognized that such clusters overemphasize singlet formation.
 Still, DMFT methods have evolved to the point where they can now explain quantitative trends in the cuprates, such as the variation of T$_c$ with various on-site and hopping energies, including the important role of the apical oxygens \cite{gabe-EPL}.